teamlint/baron/TUTORIAL.md

 If you try to build and run your service now, it will respond with empty messages.
 There is no business logic yet!
 We shall add it in the next step.

 You can safely modify only the files in handlers/.
-Changes to any other files will be lost the next time you re-generate the service with truss.
+Changes to any other files will be lost the next time you re-generate the service with baron.

 ## Implement business logic